MarkLyck/Formula-Stocks-OLD/README.md

 # Formula Stocks
+Formula Stocks is a stock recommendation service, that gives you recommendations on what to buy, for how much and when you should sell it.
+These recommendations are based on a deep learning algorithm that selects winning stocks 84-92% of the time.
+With an average annual interest rate of 20-35% depending on the product you choose.

+See it live at: [https://formulastocks.com](https://formulastocks.com/)

 ### Elevator pitch
-What if it was possible to predict some of the next years’ winners in the stock market, at an 84-95% success rate?
+What if it was possible to predict some of the next years’ winners in the stock market, at an 84-92% success rate?
 Would you invest?

 ### Basic Features
 - Access to stock suggestions, based the users plan.